Family Based Visas

 Cases in which Additional Documents are Requested

 Applicants whose case is pending additional documents should return with those documents as soon as possible.
-Please arrive at the park located on Calzada and K streets at 10:00am, Monday thru Thursday.
-At that time, SEPSA personnel will make an announcement, “entregar los documentos” or those submitting documents.
-SEPSA will verify the applicant’s pass/documents and direct them towards the U.S. Embassy building.
+Please arrive at the park located on Calzada and K streets at 11:30am, Monday thru Thursday.
+At that time, Embassy personnel will make an announcement, “entregar los documentos” or those submitting documents.
+Embassy personnel will verify the applicant’s pass/documents and direct them towards the U.S. Embassy building.
 Once the applicant reaches the entrance to the building, he/she will be greeted by a consular employee who will collect the pending documents.

 Requesting Parole for Other Family Members

-Immigrant visa applicants who are over 21 years of age may request parole for certain Cuban family members (please note that certain categories of visas, such as IR2 or returning residents, are not eligible to request parole regardless of age).
+Immigrant visa applicants who are over 21 years of age may request parole for certain Cuban family members (please note that IR2, fiancé, returning residents, or Cuban family-based parole applicants are not eligible to request parole regardless of age).
 On the morning of the interview, the applicant should advise the document checker that he or she would like to request parole for a family member(s) not included in the petition.
 Prior to the interview, the applicant will need to complete a parole request sheet.
 Following the interview, the applicant will have no further opportunity to request parole.
-Final decisions regarding parole requests are made by an USCIS official.
-Applicants are given the outcome of their parole requests sixteen weeks after receiving the visa
+Final decisions regarding parole requests are made by a USCIS official.
+Applicants are given the outcome of their parole requests approximately sixteen weeks after receiving the visa

 |Type of Visa||Fee|